Python-Crash-Course/Python201/Session 0 - Git/git.md

 This slide show is written in markdown via an extension for VS Code.

 Markdown is an easy language for writing text documents.
 Since it's a pure text file, it can be properly version controlled with Git.

-> Note: PowerPoints (`.ppt`-flies) are binary
+> Note: PowerPoints (`.ppt`-files) are binary

 ---
 <!-- _paginate: false -->